Do you need help with goal setting in your personal or professional life?

 Here are some tips to help you set a goal that’s measurable:

 There’s no sense in setting a measurable goal for yourself if you don’t have the means by which to measure changes!
-Do yourself a favor and make sure you have a way to accurately measure your progress.
+That being said, do yourself a favor and make sure you have a way to accurately measure your progress.

 Your measurement tools will depend on the type of measurement you’ve selected.
-Some examples of measurement tools include: ruler, measuring tape, scale, calendar, word counter, pedometer, odometer, or simply counting items yourself, one by one.
+Some examples of measurement tools include: ruler, measuring tape, scale, calendar, word counter, pedometer, odometer, or simply counting items, one by one.

 When it comes to setting goals, you need to set a goal that you can reach or attain.
 Your goal has to be something that you can actually physically execute; achievable means you can actually achieve it.